tbillington/kondo/README.md

 ### Graphic User Interface

-Windows and Mac builds are available on the [Releases](https://github.com/tbillington/kondo/releases) page.
+Windows and Mac builds are available on the [Releases](https://github.com/tbillington/kondo/releases) page as `kondo-ui`.

+You can install `kondo-ui` via [Cargo](https://doc.rust-lang.org/cargo/) with `cargo install kondo-ui`.
+Note you'll still need [druid's platform specific dependencies](https://github.com/xi-editor/druid#platform-notes) on mac and linux.

 ### Command line

-Windows, Mac, and Linux builds are available on the [Releases](https://github.com/tbillington/kondo/releases) page.
+Windows, Mac, and Linux builds are available on the [Releases](https://github.com/tbillington/kondo/releases) page as `kondo`.

 You can install `kondo` via [Cargo](https://doc.rust-lang.org/cargo/) with `cargo install kondo`.